 Ravenous and thirsty from our drive from Arcachon, we maneuvered our way through the crowds in search of a filling meal.
 Every bar we peeked in, a restaurant we passed we noticed colorfully displayed ‘open-faced sandwiches’ laid atop the length of bars.
 We were jealous as we assumed these were for private events, but when we overheard a group of Aussies rave about their plates of ‘tapas’, we realized we could join in.
 Score!

 Now, I have already made two faux pas, calling these delectable morsels both a ‘sandwich’ and ‘tapas’.
-So before I continue on this riveting story let me provide a brief overview of the what this finger food actually is:
+So below is a guide on what pintxos truly are: